kragebein/Recentlier-Releaseder/README.md

 Unlike spotify's "Recently Released"-list that is dynamically updated based on several algorithms, this tool just gives you the latest tracks from the artists you actually follow.
 No less, no more.

+**Latest updates**
+1.4:
+Releaseder now creates a local cache of the spotify API.
+I recommend to delete dump.json and let recentlier build this cache from scratch.
+For all new transactions with spotify API, releaseder will store a local copy of that transaction, so next time recentlier runs, it will not expend transactions on the API, but instead use the locally stored cache.
+It will always look for new content though.
+Will create a new file: cache.db

 **Requirements:**
 > Python 3.6 and modules: requests, spotipy